jpompey00/Zybooks-Auto-Short-Answer-Fix/README.md

 Short Answers would break when it came to characters that HTML writes out weirdly.
 This has been fixed AFAIK.
 Any issues I may or may not fix, who knows :D

+## Installation:
+Set Chrome to Developer Mode then Select "Load Unpacked" Select the folder and it gets loaded in! :O